Linking web pages to help topics

 hParent Always use zero.

 a_pszHelpFile The path to the starting page of the help project.
-To ensure that the help opens correctly, specify the name of the window using the parameter WindowName (in our examples, the name of the window is Mainwindow).
+To make sure that the help opens correctly, specify the name of the window using the parameter WindowName (in our examples, the name of the window is Mainwindow).
 The name is defined in the help project.

-uCommand Use HH_HELP_CONTEXT to open the topic associated with the map ID that is sent in the dwData parameter.
+uCommand Use HH_HELP_CONTEXT to open the topic that has the map ID that is sent in the dwData parameter.

-This is the code that is used to call the WebHelp Basic topic 1:
+The following code calls the WebHelp Basic topic 1:

 <A HREF='javascript:RH_ShowHelp(0, "context-WebHelp/start.htm>Mainwindow", HH_HELP_CONTEXT, 10)'>Basic topic 1</A>